 During the fiscal year ended June 30, 2024, the Company granted market-based PSU awards under the LTIP with a total target payout of 618 shares of common stock.
 At June 30, 2024, there were 556 such shares outstanding under the LTIP.
 Such PSU awards will vest, if at all, pursuant to a defined calculation of either relative TSR or absolute TSR (as defined) over the period from October 26, 2023 through the earlier of: (i) October 25, 2026; (ii) the date the participant's employment is terminated due to death or Disability (as defined); or (iii) the effective date of a Change in Control (as defined) (the "2024 TSR Performance Period").
 Vesting of 370 target shares of the outstanding PSU awards is pursuant to a defined calculation of relative TSR over the 2024 TSR Performance Period (the "2024 Relative TSR PSUs").
-Vesting of 185 target shares of the outstanding PSU awards is pursuant to the achievement of pre-established three-year compound annual TSR targets over the 2024 TSR Performance Period (the "2024 Relative TSR PSUs and 2024 Absolute TSR PSUs range from zero to 200% of the target amount.
+Vesting of 185 target shares of the outstanding PSU awards is pursuant to the achievement of pre-established three-year compound annual TSR targets over the 2024 TSR Performance Period (the "2024 Absolute TSR PSUs").
+Total shares eligible to vest for both the 2024 Relative TSR PSUs and 2024 Absolute TSR PSUs range from zero to 200% of the target amount.
 Grant date fair values are calculated using a Monte Carlo simulation model with grant date fair values per target share and related valuation assumptions as follows:

 Fiscal Year ended June 30, 2024

-Absolute TSR PSUs Relative TSR PSUs
+Absolute TSR PSUs elative R PSUs

 Grant date fair value (per target share) \$ 12.23 \$ 15.42

 Risk-free interest rate 4.98% 4.98%

-Expected dividend yield -
+Expected dividend yield

 Expected volatility 33.70% 23.10%

 Expected term 3.00 years 3.00 years

 During the fiscal year ended June 30, 2023, the Company granted market-based PSU awards under the LTIP with a total target payout of 429 shares of common stock.
 At June 30, 2024, 249 of such shares were outstanding.
 Such PSU awards will vest, if at all, pursuant to a defined calculation of either relative TSR or absolute TSR (as defined) over the period from September 6, 2022 through the earlier of: (i) September 6, 2025; (ii) the date the participant's employment is terminated due to death or Disability (as defined); or (iii) the effective date of a Change in Control (as defined) (the "2023 TSR Performance Period").
 Vesting of 167 target shares of the outstanding PSU awards is pursuant to a defined calculation of relative TSR over the 2023 TSR Performance Period (the "2023 Relative TSR PSUs").
-Vesting of 82 target shares of the outstanding PSU awards is pursuant to the achievement of pre-established three-year compound annual TSR targets over the 2023 TSR Performance Period (the "2023 Relative TSR PSUs and 2023 Absolute TSR PSUs range from zero to 200% of the target amount.
+Vesting of 82 target shares of the outstanding PSU awards is pursuant to a defined sover the 2023 TSR Performance Period (the "2023 Absolute TSR PSUs").
+Total shares eligible to vest for both the 2023 Relative TSR PSUs and 2023 Absolute TSR PSUs range from zero to 200% of the target amount.
 Grant date fair values are calculated using a Monte Carlo simulation model with grant date fair values per target share and related valuation assumptions as follows:

 Fiscal Year ended June 30, 2023

-Absolute TSR PSUs Relative TSR PSUs
+Absolute TSR PSUs Relative SR PSUs

 Grant date fair value (per target share) \$ 20.18 \$ 27.47

 Risk-free interest rate 3.54% 3.54%

 Expected dividend yield

 Expected volatility 40.30% 26.60%

 Expected term 3.00 years 3.00 years